paylike/sdk/README.md

 All input fields inside the same `form` block with a `name` attribute (even `type="hidden"`) will be added to the custom object (indexed by the name) and be viewable in your dashboard.

+## Browser support

+The SDK uses XMLHttpRequest and CORS (no iframes from the dark side of the 00's) and supports all modern browsers.

+The current SDK has been tested successfully with:

+- Firefox 35+
+- Chrome 31+
+- Chrome for Android 41+
+- Opera 27+
+- Safari 7.1+ (incl. iPhone 4S with iOS 6)
+- IE 10+ (incl.
+Windows Phone)